nguyenhphilip/phil-in-the-blank/content/posts/Introduction.md

 I wrote a promise to myself:

->This life you have before you is the only certainty.
+_This life you have before you is the only certainty.
 Don’t take it for granted.
 Own it and live it with meaning, beauty, courage, grace, and presence.
 Dare to dream.
 Spend it with people you love, spend it loving people.
 Be heartbroken, be brave, make mistakes.
-Do all of the things that scare the shit out of you.
+Do all of the things that scare the shit out of you._

 ![](/../photos/camp.jpg)

 Once camp ended, I drove down to New Hampshire to see an old friend.
-We hiked Mount Washington –– I went barefoot –– and exchanged stories in the backdrop of the White Mountains.
-Afterwards I camped in the woods of Maine for five days while waiting for my friend Eszter to finish her remaining days at camp.
+We hiked Mount Washington –– I was barefoot –– and exchanged stories in the backdrop of the White Mountains.

+Afterwards, I camped in the woods of Maine for five days while waiting for my friend Eszter to finish her remaining days at camp.
 In the woods, I saw my inner demons with staggering clarity.
-Insecurity, self-doubt, fear, loneliness –– they had settled themselves in the forefront of my being.
-Only until I had learned to accept them as parts of me could I enjoy nature’s invitation to solitude and serenity.
+Insecurity, self-doubt, fear, loneliness –– they had settled themselves nicely in the forefront of my being.
+It was only when I had learned to accept them as parts of me was I able to enjoy nature’s invitation to solitude and serenity.

 One night, sitting on the crest of Seboeis Lake, I watched the clear water shimmer, and a growing sense of calm began to overtake me.
-My problems grew small, insignificant, and petty amid the grandeur, fading altogether as the water reposed and sun descended.
-Silence took its hold and the movement of time disappeared.
+My problems grew small, insignificant, and petty, fading altogether as the water reposed and sun descended.
+Silence took its hold and my perception of time disappeared.
 It was incredibly peaceful, and I started to cry and laugh out of sheer euphoria.
 My audience, an ensemble of crickets, cicadas and other creatures, echoed in unison under the starry sky.
 I had been invited to witness a crescendo of grand proportions, and nature was the composer.
-My loneliness was alleviated, and the words of Oliver Sacks rang through my mind: I, then and there, was having intercourse with the natural world.
+My loneliness, for a moment, was alleviated, and the words of Oliver Sacks rang through my mind: I, then and there, in the middle of an intimate intercourse with the natural world.

-Moments like these were rare, though I've noticed they are more likely to visit in conditions that allow for total stillness.
-Should a person survive what feels like a trial by fire, this staggering state of loneliness, they emerge more alive and deeply in-tune with the world around them.
+Moments like these were rare.
+I recognized they were more likely to visit in conditions that allow for total stillness.
+Should a person survive what initially feels like a trial by fire, this staggering state of loneliness, they emerge more alive and deeply in-tune with the world around them.
 Their capacity for love, understanding, and presence deepens.
 They become infinitely more capable.
 They are grateful to have been called back as cast members in the grand play of the cosmos.

 ## Canada

 I met Eszter in a canoe.
 Initially she seemed hesitant to tag along because she either didn’t know how to swim, or she couldn’t swim very well.
 Regardless, in an attempt to ease her concerned look--and probably to impress her--I assured her that I had done this before, that she could trust me to take her safely across the vast Echo Lake.
-In truth, it was my first time ever commanding a canoe, and luckily for the both of us, it turned out to be a relatively easy task.
+In truth, it was my first time ever commanding a canoe.
+Luckily for the both of us, it turned out to be a relatively easy task.

 The summer air was pristine, the lake gleamed in the sunlight, loon calls echoed in the distance.
 It was a perfect afternoon.
 I took notice of Eszter’s dark eyes, her rough European accent, her curious necklace with a dragon hanging from it.
 She came from Hungary and worked in the Chef Camp program.
 We talked about nature and our place as humans in it, what life at camp was like, our lives outside of camp, U.S. consumerism, among other things.

-We didn’t get the chance to see each other again until weeks later.
+We didn’t see each other again until weeks later.
 Camp kept us busy, I out on the lake and she in the corners of Chef Camp.
 A few days after I had decided to walk the Camino, she posted on the camp Facebook page that she was looking for people to go to Canada with.

 At that point I had developed a crush on her, which, to me, seemed terribly irrational.
 She lived in Hungary, English wasn’t her native language, and I had no clue as to what I would be doing for the rest of the year.
-Regardless, the feelings were there, and I wanted to spend time with her.
+Regardless, the feelings were there, and I wanted to be in her company.
 What did I have to lose?
 At the very least, the trip would be fun.
-So I replied to her post.

 Later, we met and talked about the trip.
 We considered flying to Quebec and Montreal, but that meant I would've needed to find a place to store my car –– more unnecessary expenditures.
 So I offered to drive instead.
 She looked at me with excited, perhaps bewildered eyes and said, in her rough Hungarian accent, “We’re going to fucking Canada!”

 In two days we drove from Maine to Quebec, from Quebec to Montreal, and from Montreal to Niagara Falls, with some detours to Ottawa and Cobourg in-between.
-Our friendship grew through a confluence of stupid jokes and cringy puns, camper stories, and Hungarian metal.
-She taught me Hungarian curse words and I taught her American colloquialisms: stuff like brooo, suhp duuude, liike, y’know.
+Our friendship grew through the confluence of stupid jokes and cringy puns, camper stories, and Hungarian metal.
+She taught me Hungarian curse words and I taught her American colloquialisms.
+Stuff like "brooo, suhp duuude, liike, y’know."

-What brought us close was our willingness to be vulnerable: we were open, honest, and non-judgmental in sharing our pasts, in telling each other our darkest fears and deepest worries.
-We exchanged secrets that possessed the capacity to destroy a person, secrets and thoughts that most people would rather hide and bury in their psyches for eternity.
+What brought us close was our willingness to be vulnerable: we were open, honest, and non-judgmental in sharing our pasts, in telling each other our worst fears and deepest worries.
+We exchanged secrets that possessed the capacity to destroy a person, secrets and thoughts that most people hide and bury in their psyches for eternity.
 Yet there we were, two people who were once complete strangers, attempting to piece together the incomplete shards of our disparate pasts, constructing the foundation of an enduring friendship.

 In moments like these, I wanted to pull her close, wrap her in my arms, and tell her that everything would be fine--that everything was fine, at least for the moment; that even if I did not fully understand her situation, I would always be there for her; that we, with our powers combined, could get through anything; that she was with me, the overly optimistic, boundlessly romantic, Phil.

 We parted ways at Toronto Pearson International Airport.
 She was heading to Mexico, and I to Ohio.
-It was a bittersweet goodbye--bitter because I had never been good at letting people go, despite all of the practice I've had, sweet because I had been lucky enough to have shared the journey with her.
+It was a bittersweet goodbye--bitter because I have never been good at letting people go despite all of the practice I've had, sweet because I had been lucky enough to have shared the journey with her.

 She told me, as we let one another out of our embrace, "Phil, it not a goodbye.
 It's a see you later."

 ## Departure to the Camino: September 5th, 2017

-I woke up in Boston on the cold, wooden floor of a friend’s apartment.
+I woke up in Boston on the cold, wooden floor of my friend’s apartment.
 It was his first day of graduate school, and my last in the U.S.

 My only possessions were my 30L backpack, three sets of outfits, two books, a sleeping bag, my down jacket, a phone charger, toiletries, my boots, and a 12-pack of granola bars.
 My pack weighed no more than 10 lbs.
 The only thing left to prepare was my mind.
 I was jittery and nervous, but also breathless and excited.